top of page

 I didn’t have any project in mind at this point and chose the yarn to try a new texture or just by the color of the yarn.
 That is how I got in my possession a beautiful skein of Studio Sox yarn by The Fibre Studio at yarns to dye for in colorway Boho Chic (upper left in the picture).

 The colors are gorgeous!
-But if you worked already with variegated yarn, you may know how sometimes it’s difficult to find the right pattern for the multicolored yarn.
-At some point, I winded the yarn and tried several stitches but no exact idea came to my mind, so I put the yarn back in my stash.
+But if you have already worked with variegated yarn, you may know how sometimes it’s difficult to find the right pattern for the multicolored yarn.
+At some point, I wound the yarn and tried several stitches, but no exact idea came to my mind, so I put the yarn back into my stash.

 craft room with yarn on the yarn swift and yarn winder